-Fatty acids, antioxidants, and oxidative stress in pre-eclampsia.
+Fatty acids, antioxidants, and oxidative stress in pre-eclampsia

 To investigate whether free radical-mediated membrane lipid peroxidation may be implicated in the pathogenesis of pre-eclampsia.

 A prospective study using a sample of 55 healthy pregnant women and 60 pre-eclamptic women recruited at Bharati Medical Hospital, Pune, India.
 Maternal and cord samples were examined for (red blood cells and plasma) fatty acid profiles, antioxidants, and oxidative stress levels.
 Mean values were compared between case and control groups using the t test and Wilcoxon rank test.